 - Prohibition against cruel and usual punishment

-According to the vagueness doctrine, in order to a law to meet constitutional muster is must be written in a manner that an ordinary person of reasonable intelligence knows exactly what acts are prohibited.
+According to the vagueness doctrine, in order to law to meet constitutional muster is must be written in a manner that an ordinary person of reasonable intelligence knows exactly what acts are prohibited.
 The law must delineate with reasonable specificity what a person must do, or not do, in order to avoid criminal prosecution.
 In other words, a law isn’t constitutional if it is vague.

-Without a clear delineation of what is prohibited, it become impossible to ascertain what constitutes a criminal act.
+Without a clear delineation of what is prohibited, it becomes impossible to ascertain what constitutes a criminal act.
 The Supreme Court has determined that vagueness violates a person’s right to due process, sometimes referenced as a right to fairness.